Steven Grace Law

 Debtors’ Defense: Illinois Statute of Limitations Laws

 If you’ve ever wondered how long creditors can chase you for unpaid debts in Illinois, this guide is here to help.
-In Illinois, there’s a time limit set by the law for how long creditors have to take you to court and collect certain debts.
+In the State of Illinois, there’s a time limit set by the law for how long creditors have to take you to court and collect certain debts.
 This limit is called the statute of limitations.
 Basically, it tells creditors when and how they can use the courts to try and collect money from you.
 We’ll break down the time limits and legal steps creditors must follow, all explained in simple terms.
 So, if you’re facing the pressure of debt, read on to learn what you need to know.

 Why Time Matters in Debt Collection